rubenafo/faker_marketdata/README.md

 >>> fake = Faker()
 >>> fake.add_provider(MarketDataProvider())
 ```
-Optionally you can use a seed value to have repeatable output:
+Optionally you can use a seed value to have repeatable identifiers:
 ``` python
 >> fake.add_provider(MarketDataProvider(seed=1220))
 ```

-Now you can start to generate market data, some examples:
+Now you can start to generate market identifiers, some examples:
 ``` python
 >> fake.isin()   # "GTYMQXUIYPB6"
 >> fake.sedol()  # "NKDEKC8"